DynamoDS/Dynamo/README.md

 Dynamo for Revit
 - Batch placement of adaptive components : Huge improvements to the speed and reliability of placing large numbers of adaptive components.
+Note that the nodes now expect lists of lists as inputs, so you may have to update your 9.0 graphs.

 ### 0.9.0 ###